-The EHRU coordinates oversight for providers statewide by addressing issues that arise for the EHR incentive payment program.
-The EHRU identifies areas of risk in the eligibility determination, meaningful use, and payment processes and reviews that will mitigate the risk of making an improper payment.
-The EHRU conducts audits of provider attestation forms for eligibility, validation of meaningful use, and conducting post- and pre-payment reviews.
+The EHRU's key function is to coordinate oversight for providers statewide by addressing issues that arise from the EHR incentive payment program.
+The EHRU identifies areas of risk in the eligibility determination, meaningful use, and payment processes and performs reviews that will mitigate the risk of making an improper payment.
+The EHRU conducts audits of provider attestation forms for eligibility and validation of meaningful use, and conducts post and pre-payment reviews.